Aarthi-14/HR_Attrition_Analysis-PowerBI/README.md

 Visualizations play a crucial role in translating raw data into actionable insights.
 In this section, we will explore the key visualizations used to analyze HR attrition trends.

 Key Visualizations:
-1. OverAll KPI Dashboard
-2. Company's Perspective Dashboard
+1. Executive Summary
+2. Workforce Analysis
-3. Workforce Analysis Dashboard
+3. Correlation Analysis
-4. Employee Wellness Dashboard

-### OverAll KPI Dashboard
+### Executive Summary
-This dashboard presents a comprehensive view of overall attrition trends.
+This Page presents a comprehensive view of overall attrition trends.
 - Key metrics include Attrition Rate, Total Employees, Attrition Count and Attrition count by Department/Job Role/Gender/Age Category/Education.
 - Users can Interact with Visualization by using slicers for Gender/Department/Job Role.